grouperenault/fmutool/README.md

 # FMUTool

-FMUTool is a swiss knife to modify a FMU without recompilation.
-It mainly modify the `modelDescription.xml` file.
+FMUTool is a python application which help to modify a FMU without recompilation.
+It mainly modifies the `modelDescription.xml` file.
 It is highly customizable.

+Manipulating the `modelDescription.xml` can be a dangerous thing!
+Communicating with the FMU-developer and adapting the way the FMU is generated, is the preferable when possible.

 ## Graphical User Interface